GauthamGantala/converting-images/README.md

 # converting-images
 # The program converts a image into jpeg format
-# and also resizes it and rotates it to 90 degrees.
+# and also resizes it to 128*128 which is a icon size and rotates it to 90 degrees.